 |1 oz||£ 100||99.95%||32.69 x 1 mm|

-The obverse side of the Queen's Beasts platinum coins depicts Jody Clark's official 5th portrait of Her Majesty Queen Elizabeth II.
-The artist's initials J.C appear underneath her majesty's image.
-The same profile of the Queen also appears on the British Silver Lunar coins and British Silver Britannias.
+The obverse side of the British Queen's Beast coins depicts Jody Clark's official 5th portrait of Her Majesty Queen Elizabeth II.
+The artist's initials J.C. appear underneath her majesty's image.
+The same profile of the Queen also appears on the British Silver Lunar coins and British Silver Britannia coins.
 Also engraved on the obverse are her majesty's official name, D. G. Reg.
 F. D. as well as the coin's official face value of 100 Pounds.
-The background of the obverse side was changed for the 2nd coin of the series.
-Whereas it showed a stucco-like background previously, it now shows the new guilloché obverse design.
+The background of the obverse side was changed for the 2nd coin of the Queen's Beasts series.
+Whereas the 1st coin showed a stucco-like background, the British Platinum Queen's Beasts that followed show a guilloché pattern.

-The reverse of the Queen's Beasts platinum coins shows one of the 10 heraldic beasts that stood guard at the coronation ceremony of the Queen.
-The first coin was released in 2017.
+The reverse of the Queen's Beasts coins shows one of the 10 heraldic beasts that stood guard at the coronation ceremony of the Queen.
+The 1st Queen's Beasts platinum coin was released in 2017.
 It featured the fearsome crowned Lion of England holding a shield emblazoned with the official Arms of the United Kingdom.
-The second coin of the series shows the Griffin of Edward III.
+The 2nd coin of the series shows the Griffin of Edward III.
 The griffin is shown standing on its hind legs and with its wings raised.
 The beast's claws are gripping a shield that bears the insignia of the House of Windsor.
 The 3rd coin shows the Red Dragon of Wales clutching a shield in its claws.
+The 4th Queen's Beasts coin shows the Unicorn of Scotland leaping over a shield.
 Jody Clark's initials JC appear again on the reverse underneath each Queen's Beast.
 The name of each beast is engraved on the coins as well along with the coin's weight, platinum purity and year of mintage.